The Simrad SX90 comprises a computer with an operating panel, a transceiver and a hull unit with the transducer.

 The cylindrical SX90 transducer allows the sonar beam to provide a full 360 degrees coverage of the water volume.
 The transducer is large and heavy.
 It contains 256 individual elements.

 The transducer converts the electric energy generated by the Transceiver Unit to physical vibrations.
-These vibrations alter the water pressure, and create an acoustic pulse that is sent into the water.
+These vibrations alter the water pressure and create an acoustic pulse that is sent into the water.
 The acoustic signal is transmitted as a beam.
 The duration of the acoustic pulse, as well as its frequency and shape, are controlled by the Transceiver Unit.
-The direction and opening angle of the beam is controlled by the Transceiver Unit and the physical properties of the transducer.
+The direction and the opening angle of the beam is controlled by the Transceiver Unit and the physical properties of the transducer.
 After the transmission, the transducer works as a "microphone".
 It converts the water pressure created by the acoustic echoes to electric energy.
 These weak echo signals are sent to the amplifiers in the Transceiver Unit.

 The transducer is mounted at the bottom end of the hull unit's transducer shaft.
-This allows the transducer to be lowered into the water for operational use, and retracted for protection when the SX90 is turned off.
+This allows the transducer to be lowered into the water for operational use and retracted for protection when the SX90 is turned off.
 By lowering the transducer into the water, you may also be able to reduce the noise created by the laminar flow of water along the hull.

 NOTE: The red protective coating is a vital part of the transducer.
 It is very important that neither this coating nor the internal parts of the transducer are damaged during the handling, installation or cleaning.
 Any holes and/or scratches in the transducer surface will allow water to penetrate the transducer.
 If a leak occurs, the transducer must be replaced.